2008: While there have been no verified attacks, AS Shariah has posted videos online that claim attacks against American military personnel.

 AS Shariah, as part of the Jihad and Reform Front, strictly targets foreign forces within Iraq, especially U.S. military personnel.
 There are videos of IED attacks against U.S. military vehicles that claim to be made by AS Shariah, but these videos cannot be independently verified to depict AS Shariah members.
-Various jihadi websites have attributed attacks to this group, but these claims cannot be verified.
+Various jihadi websites have attributed attacks to this group, but these claims remain unverified.

 AS Shariah does not consider the current Iraqi government to be legitimate, labeling it as a "traitor" government.
-They do not, however, rule out the possibility of working within a political system based on elections and popular consensus as long as that system conforms to Islamic laws.
+However, they do not rule out the possibility of working within a political system based on elections and popular consensus as long as that system conforms to Islamic laws.

-AS Shariah is part of the political front organization, the Political Council of Iraqi Resistance.
+AS Shariah is part of the political front organization, the Political Council of Iraqi Resistance (PCIR).
 This council has shown greater political flexibility than other jihadist groups.
 It entered into talks with U.S. forces and sources say they may be quietly backing candidates for the Iraqi Parliament.

 Relationships with Other Groups

-AS Shariah is part of two front organizations, Jihad and Reform Front and the Political Council of Iraqi Resistance (PCIR).
+AS Shariah is part of two front organizations: Jihad and Reform Front (RJF) and the Political Council of Iraqi Resistance (PCIR).
 Because of this participation, it can be speculated that AS Shariah has favorable relations with the groups in the RJF, including the Islamic Army in Iraq and the Mujahedeen Army, and groups in the PCIR, including Hamas Iraq.

-AS Shariah and Ansar al-Islam (formerly Ansar al-Sunna) have a problematic relationship.
+AS Shariah and Ansar al-Islam (AI, formerly Ansar al-Sunna) have a problematic relationship.
 AS Shariah is believed to have split from AI due to AI's support for AQI’s method of targeting Iraqi citizens.
-Ansar al-Islam claims that AS Shariah, as part of the Jihad and Reform Front, is really a front for foreign forces aiming to deceive the Muslim community.
+AI claims that AS Shariah, as part of the RJF, is really a front for foreign forces aiming to deceive the Muslim community.

-The Jihad and Reform Front, of which AS Shariah is a founding member, also has a long running feud with Al Qaeda in Iraq over tactics.
-For their part, Al Qaeda in Iraq seeks to sabotage RJF activities, such as reconciliation talks with the Iraqi government.
+The RJF, of which AS Shariah is a founding member, also has a long running feud with AQI over tactics.
+For their part, AQI seeks to sabotage RJF activities, such as reconciliation talks with the Iraqi government.

-AS Shariah's relationship with the community is unknown, although it does not agree with al-Qaeda style attacks on Iraqi civilians.
+AS Shariah's relationship with the community is unknown, although it does not agree with AQI style attacks on Iraqi civilians.

 ^ Jihad and Reform Front Establishing Statement, Reform and Jihad Front Official Website.
 Retrieved on July 27, 2011 from http://rjfront.info/english/index.php?option=com_content&Itemid=28 .
 In the header of the Reform and Jihad Front's official website there is a Qur'anic quote stating, "And hold fast, all of you together, to the Rope of Allah (i.e. this Qur'an), and do not be divided amongst yourselves."